Scottish Women's Institutes

+The National body of the SWI has Federations in most Scottish council areas and each Federation has Institutes which offer meeting points for local groups of women which meet regularly throughout the country.
+There are around 10,000 members, making it one of Scotland's leading membership organisations and members decide on all aspects of the organisation with an all-female Board of Trustees having the final say.

 It was formed on 26 June 1917 as the Scottish Women's Rural Institutes, part of the movement of rural women's institutes started in Stoney Creek, Ontario in 1897.
-The first meeting in Scotland look place at Longniddry in East Lothian.
+The first meeting in Scotland took place at Longniddry in East Lothian.
 Catherine Hogg Blair had identified the need for a Scottish example of the emerging Women's Institutes movement and she organised the meeting at Longniddry to avoid a measles outbreak in her own village.
 37 women became members and campaigner Nannie Brown was the area organiser.
 The SWRI created the chance for rural women to network and share their skills with one another.

-The group's magazine, Scottish Home and Country was first published in 1924.
+The group's magazine Scottish Home and Country was first published in 1924 and changed its name to Women Together in 2018, see issuu.com.

 The name changed to Scottish Women's Institutes in 2015.